-The Convention Article VII - requires the registered owners of ships covered by it to maintain insurance or other financial security to cover their liability for pollution damage.
+The Convention Article VII – requires the registered owners of ships to maintain insurance or other financial security to cover their liability for pollution damage.
 The Convention applies to all seagoing vessels actually carrying oil in bulk as cargo, but only ships carrying more than 2,000 tons of oil are required to maintain insurance in respect of oil pollution damage.
-This entered into force in St. Kitts & Nevis on 7th October 2004
+This entered into force in St. Kitts & Nevis on 7th October 2004.

 The Convention Article 7 – requires the registered owners of ships over 1,000 gross tonnage to maintain insurance or other financial security, such as the guarantee of a bank or similar financial institution, to cover the liability of the registered owner for pollution damage.
 This entered into force in St. Kitts & Nevis on 21st January 2010.

 The common name for the above-mentioned insurance document is the Blue Card.
 Companies issuing these should note that it should be addressed to St. Kitts & Nevis International Ship Registry.

 Applications for CLCs for St. Kitts & Nevis ships should be made through a Maritime Registrar or direct to SKANReg Head Office.
 Applicable Fees can be obtained from a Maritime Registrar or Head Office.
 There is no Application Form, the application can be made by post or electronically.
 The application should include the following information: